 Brain injuries range from mild to severe:

-- A mild brain injury means the victim is simply confused or disoriented for a time, but recovers.
+- A mild brain injury means the victim is confused or disoriented for a time but recovers.

 When your brain injury results from someone else’s negligence, you may be entitled to compensation to pay for expenses you incur and the pain and suffering you have experienced.
-We seek to recover expenses in categories that include:
+Our Ohio brain injury attorneys seek to recover expenses in categories that include:

 - Medical expenses.
 This includes reimbursement for any tests, medical treatment, physical and mental therapy, short and long-term care, and any other rehabilitation costs related to the injury.
 These costs can become very high due to the long-term treatment needs of many brain injury patients.

 - Loss of consortium.
-Your spouse may be entitled to compensation as the result of the loss of your normal, regular participation in their lives.
+Your spouse may be entitled to compensation due to the loss of your normal, regular participation in their lives.

 When you are reeling from the emotional and physical toll a brain injury takes on a family, it can be difficult to focus on healing and trying to move forward.
 Medical bills, calls and communications from insurance companies, and taking care of your loved one and the family can be all-consuming and overwhelming.

-Slater & Zurz is focused not only on getting results but on compassionate concern for our clients and their families.
+The Ohio brain injury attorneys at Slater & Zurz are focused not only on getting results but on compassionate concern for our clients and their families.
 We want to relieve your stress and will work tirelessly to resolve your case with the best possible outcome, no matter how long it takes.

 We want to alleviate your stress, not add to it.
 That is why when we take on a brain injury case, we work on a contingency basis.
 This means we don’t get paid unless and until you do, as we are paid from a percentage of any funds recovered for our clients.